AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # tensor([[[1, 1],
 #          [2, 1]]])
 ```
-Suppose we return the same action map's associated log probabilities for the `Categoricalmap` with or without the mask.
+Suppose we return the same action map associated log probabilities for the `Categoricalmap` with or without the mask.
 In that case, you can see that the result is different because without masking, the log probabilities come from the joint probability of all the elements in the action map.
 ```python
 lp = mass_action_grid.log_prob(sampled_grid)
 print(lp)